wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/modern-management-education/includes/enroll-devices.md

     ![Graphic of first step of the student setup process.](../media/student-setup.png)

-1. **Run the package on student devices.** Once you see the “Let’s start with region” screen, you can now insert the USB drive to enroll the device.
+1. **Run the package on student devices.** Once you see the "Let's start with region" screen, you can now insert the USB drive to enroll the device.
 When complete, you will see a message that the setup was successful.
 Now the devices are classroom ready.

 ## Enroll devices via Windows Autopilot